opendocsg/opendoc-sensor-data-exchange/FAQs/Messaging.md

 For example, check the private key file is ok using this command:

 openssl rsa –noout –modulus –in <file>.key | openssl md5

+## Any authentication needed for MQTT connection?

+Valid SSL certs generated from ADEX portal is required to connect.